HomeBlog

 AEO vs SEO: Where B2B Should Put Budget First in 2026

-AEO vs SEO is a sequencing question, not a choice: SEO is the access layer that gets a B2B site found and indexed, AEO is the answer layer that earns citations inside AI results, and most B2B teams fund the SEO foundation first before ring-fencing a dedicated AEO line.
-Our own tracker proves the sequencing works: #1 share of voice at 16.2% across 153 tracked prompts (source: Intelligent Resourcing AEO Tracker, live data, July 8, 2026).
+AEO vs SEO is a sequencing question, not a choice.
+SEO is the access layer that gets a B2B site found and indexed; AEO is the answer layer that earns citations inside AI results.
+Most B2B teams fund the SEO foundation first, then ring-fence a dedicated 10-20% AEO line and shift budget as AI-influenced pipeline rises.

 TL;DR